 - Happy for you but otherwise completely disinterested as they wrap themselves up in their own lives.

 - Outwardly happy but a little jealous as they call you ‘really lucky’, seethe into their pint and wish that they could do the same, or …

 - They will instantly declare you insane and start listing off all the reasons why you shouldn’t go.

-These final types are the worst.
+These final two types are the worst.
 Don’t listen to them.
 Resist the doom merchants.
 Life is absolutely full of them and they all have different reasons for being that way.

 These are the people who are trapped into the set paradigm that society has laid out for them, stuck in the endless mundane cycle of life.
 School, work, family, mortgage, bills, retirement, death.
 Most of them will never escape from that mindset.
 Choosing to go backpacking takes courage, it takes guts, not for the act itself, but to drag yourself away from the norm, to do something different with your life.
 Taking that step is difficult, and people don’t like difficult, they like easy.
 People will generally always take the path of least resistance.